ScamSleuth/ScamSleuth-Resource-Center/bitvavo +31202262079/README.md

 ### 3. Follow-Up Voice Call (Ledger Impersonation)

-Victims are contacted by scammers using number **020-7223816**, claiming to be **Ledger support**.
+Just after calling +31 20 226 2079, without answer the victims are contacted by scammers using number **020-7223816**, claiming to be **Ledger support**.
 The narrative shifts to a **Ledger Nano S login in Germany**, likely an attempt to phish for wallet passphrases or recovery seeds.
+Both numbers are numbers belonging to the scammers and aren't spoofed.

 ---